yu2924/JuceMediaFoundation/README.md

 These behaviors seemed to vary depending on the media format.
 So I did some experiments to find media formats that worked well, and finally, I implemented practical MediaFoundationAudioFormat class.

-## 2. The experiment: TestSourceReader
+## 2. The experiment: TestMFSourceReader

 This small program uses the MFSourceReader provided by the Media Foundation API to open media files and examine their behavior.